HadiFadl/BIGQA/README.md

 It returns a subset of the original data set where the Subset Size = ratio * DataSet Size

-## DataQuality.QualityDimension

-In this enumerator we list all supported data quality dimensions

 ### M:BIGDQ.DataQuality.Sample(System.Collections.Generic.List{System.Collections.Generic.Dictionary{System.String,System.Object}},System.Double)

 The Sample function is the implementation of the Sample() wrapper which is used to perform data sampling on a list of data units.
 We used a basic data sampling function that pick data units randomly from the original data set